pavlad/blog/pages/ner.md

 We can benefit from transfer learning by using an already existing BERT model, [bert-base-dutch-cased](https://huggingface.co/GroNLP/bert-base-dutch-cased), pre-trained by the University of Groningen.
 We can then attach a classification layer for the model to predict named entities, for which I'll use the [unimelb-nlp/wikiann](https://huggingface.co/datasets/unimelb-nlp/wikiann) dataset, which contains Dutch NER labels taken from Wikipedia.
 The dataset includes 20k training, 10k validation, and 10k test examples.

 Why Dutch?
-I speak Dutch, and I was interested in seeing how well the pretrained BERT models work.
+I speak Dutch, and was interested in seeing how well the pretrained BERT models work.

 ## 2. Dataset